MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/ns-msacm-acmformatdetails.md

 ### -field fdwSupport

 Driver-support flags specific to the specified format.
-These flags are identical to the <b>fdwSupport</b> flags of the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmdriverdetails">ACMDRIVERDETAILS</a> structure.
+These flags are identical to the [ACMDRIVERDETAILS](/windows/win32/api/msacm/nf-msacm-acmdriverdetails)a> structure.
 This member can be a combination of the following values and indicates which operations the driver supports for the format tag:

 <table>
 <tr>